songjiajia2018/ppl/README.md

 5. [EXAMPLES](#examples)

 # INTRODUCTION
 PPL is an optimized and integrated pipeline that conducts many steps of analyses within the manuscript instead of raw scripts that have poor versatility.
 However, raw codes within the "source_code" directory were still shared for possible use.
-PPL integrated five main functions, including (i) calling variations from a bam file and generating five txt files with 'A', 'T', 'C', 'G', 'coverage' suffixes respectively("--pileup" or "-p"); (ii) merging all the 'A', 'T', 'C', 'G', 'coverage' txt files in a directory to five files with ".gz" format for the following rds generation("--merge" or "-m"); (iii) generating rds file for downstream analyses from a directory containing merged 'A', 'T', 'C', 'G', 'coverage' txt file("--generate-rds" or "-r"); (iv) spliting a big sam file to several parts based on the cell barcodes and their corresponding celltype annotations("--split-sam"); (V) merging 'A', 'T', 'C', 'G', 'coverage' txt files of the same celltype according to user's cell annotations("--mergesamecell").
+PPL integrated five main functions, including (i) calling variations from a bam file and generating five txt files with 'A', 'T', 'C', 'G', 'coverage' suffixes respectively("--pileup" or "-p"); (ii) merging all the 'A', 'T', 'C', 'G', 'coverage' txt files in a directory to five files with ".gz" format for the following rds generation("--merge" or "-m"); (iii) generating rds file for downstream analyses from a directory containing merged 'A', 'T', 'C', 'G', 'coverage' txt files.("--generate-rds" or "-r"); (iv) spliting a big sam file to several parts based on the cell barcodes and their corresponding celltype annotations("--split-sam"); (V) merging 'A', 'T', 'C', 'G', 'coverage' txt files of the same celltype according to user's cell annotations("--mergesamecell").

 # PREREQUISITES
 python2:pysam